SwedbankPay/developer.swedbankpay.com/pax-terminal/NET/Methods/create.md

 ---
-title: Create Method
+title: Create
-description: Create(SwpIfConfig)
+description: |
+    Create is a static method that creates an instance and returns an `ISwpTrmIf` interface
 ---
+### Method Signature

+#### ISwpTrmIf Create(SwpIfConfig)

+### Description

 Create is a static method that creates an instance and returns an `ISwpTrmIf` interface.
 This is the first call to make.
 At the moment there is only one class available, PAXTrmImp_1.
+If more than one terminal will be used create one instance per terminal.

 ### Parameters